AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/create-tasks/create-tasks-in-project.md

 This article describes how you create tasks from scratch.
 You can also create tasks in the following ways:

-* By copying or duplicating existing tasks.&nbsp;For information, see [Copy and duplicate tasks](../../../manage-work/tasks/manage-tasks/copy-and-duplicate-tasks.md).
+* By copying or duplicating existing tasks.
+For information, see [Copy and duplicate tasks](../../../manage-work/tasks/manage-tasks/copy-and-duplicate-tasks.md).
-* By moving tasks from one project to another.&nbsp;For information, see [Move tasks](../../../manage-work/tasks/manage-tasks/move-tasks.md).
+* By moving tasks from one project to another.
+For information, see [Move tasks](../../../manage-work/tasks/manage-tasks/move-tasks.md).

 ## Access requirements